RobotsMali-AI/jeli-asr/README.md

 # Jeli ASR & Dataset

 ## CRITICAL INFORMATION
-**The dataset is going through major revision work and therefore is not static.
+**The dataset is going through revision work and therefore is not static.
 We suggest to contact the authors prior to using the dataset for any research related activities.
 A list of logged issues is found here: [ISSUES](./ISSUES.md).**

 ## What is Jeli-ASR
 This is a multidimentional open-source package consisting of a dataset and an ASR model.
 The dataset consists of the transcriptions of 30 hours of griots stories and narrations, and their translations.
 The corresponding [audio](https://zenodo.org/record/7296317) is hosted on zenodo.
 The ASR model development is actively ongoing, please take a look [asr](./asr/).